ssg/trid/README.md

-# trid - Turkish Citizenship ID Number crate for Rust
+# trid - Turkish Citizenship ID Number crate
-This is my first Rust package derived from my [TurkishId](https://github.com/ssg/TurkishId) package in .NET.
+This is my first ever written Rust code derived from my own [TurkishId](https://github.com/ssg/TurkishId) package for .NET.
 I'm trying to use existing code as an excuse to learn about Rust.
-Despite the tackling with many error messages, Rust has been extremely impressive so far.
+Despite constant tackling with error messages, Rust has been extremely impressive so far.
 (How cool are doc-tests!?)

 # Usage
 First things first: